nutanix/terraform-provider-nutanix/website/docs/r/pbr.html.markdown

 * `service_ip_list` - (Optional) IP addresses of network services.
 This field is valid only when action is REROUTE.
 * `vpc_reference_uuid` - (Required) The reference to a vpc .
 Should not be used with {vpc_name} .
 * `vpc_name` - (Required) The reference to a vpc.
 Should not be used with {vpc_reference_uuid}
 * `is_bidirectional` - (Optional) Additionally create Policy in reverse direction.
 Should be used with {TCP, UDP with start and end port ranges and ICMP with icmp code and type}.
+Supported with 2022.x.

 ## source
 source address of an IP packet.
 This could be either an ip prefix or an address_type .